tbates/tbates.github.io/_posts/1950-06-10-practical-simulation.markdown

 # Simulation

-Often having simulated data can help explore an idea, or test an idea.
+Often, having simulated data can help explore an idea, or test an idea.

-This post covers
+This post covers:

 1. Using `mxGenerateData` to create data by specifying the path model that fits it.
 2. Making twin data using `umx_make_TwinData`